KonnorRogers/mrujs/docs/src/_documentation/how_tos/programmatic-fetching-with-events.md

 ---
-title: Programmatically Fetch and send events
+title: Programmatically Fetch with events
 ---

 Remember how I said earlier its just fetch?
 Well there are 3 additional